johnynek/bosatsu/docs/language_guide.md

 def add_with_three(x, y):
   add_Int(add_Int(x, y), 3)
 ```
 using the `add_Int` function from the `Bosatsu/Predef`.
 Bosatsu also has anonymous function syntax similar to Haskell.
-The above is exactly the same as:
+The above is almost exactly the same as:
 ```
 add_with_three = \x, y -> add_Int(add_Int(x, y), 3)
 ```